-Performing Cardio in the Morning
+Performing Cardio in the Morning?

 There have been on-going debates whether to do cardio in the morning before breakfast – or to do cardio in the afternoon/night.
 There have been claims made by people that doing cardio in the morning before breakfast targets the fat storage in your body and maximizes fat loss which is completely false.
 Here’s why…

-If you must do cardio in the morning due to tight schedules and such, I would suggest that you have at least a proper meal or a pre-workout shake, both rich in Carbohydrates and protein to prevent / slow down Muscle Catabolism.
+If you must do cardio in the morning due to tight schedules and such, I would suggest that you have at least a proper meal or a pre-workout shake, both rich in Carbohydrates and protein to prevent/slow down Muscle Catabolism.

 The truth about Fat / Weight Loss

-Research has shown time and time again that it is not what kind of fuel that you burn while doing cardio that’s important but rather, the amount of total calories you burn and the rise in baseline metabolism you get from that cardio.
+Research has shown time and time again that it is not what kind of fuel that you burn while doing cardio that’s important but rather, the number of total calories you burn and the rise in baseline metabolism you get from that cardio.
 The key to fat loss is a calorie deficit, the higher your baseline metabolism rate is, the more calories you burn, the more calories you burn, the more weight you will lose.

 Whether you lose fats or lean body mass depends solely on your nutrition and training routine.
-Putting unnecessary stress on your body such as cardio on a empty stomach will definitely slow down the fat loss process and hinder your progress.
+Putting unnecessary stress on your body such as cardio on an empty stomach will definitely slow down the fat loss process and hinder your progress.

 Fat Burning Zone, Myth or Fact?